sixeyed/docker4.net/lessons/section-02/02-06-platform-integration.md

   -f ./docker/02-06-platform-integration/signup-web/v5/Dockerfile .
 ```

-> The build is fast because almost all of the layers are cached.
+> The build is fast because almost all of the layers are cached

 ## Run the new web app